KevinFocke/gameoflife/README.md

 ## Reflection
 - Imports can be a pain to work with in Poetry, especially in conjuction with Pytest.
 Still, the automatic dependency management & consistent dev environment outweigh this negative aspect.
 - Continuous integration is great.
 Initial setup takes time but over the long term it decreases rote work & increases confidence that the code (still) works.
+- Pytest fixtures ensure consistency.
+However, they hide the initialization parameters.
+This makes it difficult and error-prone to write tests in another python file.

 ## Other